MSt in Applied Criminology, Penology and Management

 Learning Outcomes

-Through an intensive programme of four eight-day and two five-day residential blocks in Cambridge plus 18 further days of remote learning and study, across two years of study, students are introduced to key criminological concepts, including legitimacy, compliance, desistance and deterrence, key criminal justice policy and practice debates, and key methodological skills, including qualitative and quantitative approaches, ethics, and insider research.
+Through an intensive programme of three nine-day, one eight-day and two five-day residential blocks in Cambridge plus 18 further days of remote learning and study, across two years of study, students are introduced to key criminological concepts, including legitimacy, compliance, desistance and deterrence, key criminal justice policy and practice debates, and key methodological skills, including qualitative and quantitative approaches, ethics, and insider research.

 Course Structure